perbu/gitsummarize/README.md

-# gitsummerize
+# gitsummarize

-`gitsummerize` is a command-line tool written in Go that summarizes git commits from a specified repository.
+`gitsummarize` is a command-line tool written in Go that summarizes git commits from a specified repository.
 It can aggregate commits by day and generate a concise summary for each day using either the Google Gemini API or a local Ollama instance.
 The output is a CSV file containing daily summaries, including commit counts, lines changed, and an AI-generated summary.

 ## Features